A superstatistics approach to the modelling of memristor current-voltage responses

 \subsection{Superstatistics}

-In 1988, Tsallis proposed a generalization of Boltzmann-Gibbs statistics to describe complex dynamic systems which follow power-law distributions~\cite{tsallis_boltzmann_gibs_generalization}.
-Beck and Cohen further generalized this concept and introduced superstatistics~\cite{superstatistics_2003}.
-Driven non-equilibrium systems exhibit large spatio-temporal fluctuations of some intensive quantity $\beta$.
-Depending on the system, this parameter may be a temperature, chemical potential, energy dissipation or any other intensive quantity.
-One can divide this system spatially into local regions, which are small enough for $\beta$ to be considered constant within any region.
-An illustration of this spatial division can be seen in Fig.~\ref{fig:gamma_noise_closeup}.
-Within each of these local cells, the system can be explained by classical Boltzmann-Gibbs statistics.
-However, for larger scales, the whole system is explained by a spatio-temporal average of the fluctuating parameter $\beta$.
-This results in a generalized Boltzmann factor
+The framework of superstatistics has been introduced by Beck and Cohen~\cite{superstatistics_2003}.
+It concerns systems driven away from equilibrium and exhibiting large spatiotemporal fluctuations of some intensive quantity, $\beta$, such as temperature, chemical potential, or energy dissipation.
+An illustration of this can be exemplified by Fig.~\ref{fig:gamma_noise_closeup}, wherein a system map is spatially divided into small cells (pixels in the figure) and the value of $\beta$ (color of the pixel) assigned to each cell is considered to be constant within the cell.
+For each of these local cells, the subsystem's state of energy for example can be described by the classical Boltzmann-Gibbs statistics.
+However, for larger scales, the whole system should be rather explained via a spatiotemporal average of the fluctuating parameter $\beta$.
+This results in a generalized Boltzmann factor being the integral

 where $e^{-\beta E}$ defines the ordinary Boltzmann weight, $E$ is the effective energy in each cell and $f(\beta)$ expresses the probability distribution function (PDF) for $\beta$.
-In Eq.~\eqref{eq:generalized_boltzmann_factor}, the whole system is described as a superposition of two statistics, $f(\beta)$ and $e^{-\beta E}$, which gives rise to the name superstatistics~\cite{superstatistics_applications_2004}.
-It can also be viewed as the Laplace transform of the function $f(\beta)$ giving $B(E)$.
+In~\eqref{eq:generalized_boltzmann_factor}, the whole system is described as a superposition of two statistics, $f(\beta)$ and $e^{-\beta E}$, which gives rise to the name superstatistics~\cite{superstatistics_applications_2004}.
+Eq.~\eqref{eq:generalized_boltzmann_factor} can also be interpreted as ({\it i}) the unconditional density of $E$ obtained from the conditional density of $E$ at a given value of $\beta$, {\it i.e.}, $e^{-\beta E}$, and a marginal density of $\beta$ given by $f(\beta)$, or also as ({\it ii}) the Laplace transform of the function $f(\beta)$ giving $B(E)$.

-Although there exist many possibilities for $f(\beta)$ to be chosen from, in this work, the Gamma PDF will be explored; from which one can obtain for instance the Weibull, chi-square, Laplace, Maxwell-Boltzmann and other related densities.
-The Gamma PDF is written as

-where $\Gamma(c)$ is the Gamma function and $b,c$ are positive constants.
-The Gamma distribution arises from the sum of $n=2c$ independent Gaussian random variables with average $0$, which are squared and added.
-It can be understood as the distribution of a fluctuating environment with $n$ degrees of freedom~\cite{superstatistics_2003}.
-For a Gamma distributed random variable $\beta$, the mean and variance are defined as